 What we learned from running the online workshops

-Normally when we run online workshops, which we do regularly for our Advanced Workplace Institute, most people are in their offices.
+Normally when we run online workshops, which we do regularly for the AWA Institute, most people are in their offices.
 There is background noise, they are distracted by emails and colleagues, and they have back to back meetings that often make them late or mean they must leave early.
 So, we were interested to see how things would work out when everyone is participating from home.

 1. There are always distractions